PEERS Program, Arkansas Families First, Social Skills Group

 Details

-• PEERS is intended for teens who struggle with various aspects of socialization and friendship-making.
+• PEERS is designed for teens who struggle with various aspects of socialization and forming friendships.

-• Teens in the program often have Aspergers, High Functioning Autism, anxiety, and/or ADHD.
+• Teens in the program often have Asperger’s, high-functioning Autism, social anxiety, and/or ADHD.

-• Even though structure, support, and encouragement are of emphasis, in order to participate, teens must be able to manage their behavior and communicate well enough to participate in small group discussions and role-play.
+• Although structure, support, and encouragement are emphasized, participation requires teens to manage their behavior and communicate effectively enough to engage in small group discussions.

-• An application (below) is required.
-We do this to ensure the program is a good fit for your teen.
+• Applications (below) are required, as we want to ensure the program is a good fit for your teen.

 • The cost for one month of PEERS is $125.00.
 We ask that families pay before the first class.

-• Each month we focus on a new topic.
-Once accpeted into the program, you’re teen can attend any month that applies to them.
+• Each month, we focus on a new topic.
+Once accepted into the program, your teen can attend any month that applies to them.

 Interpersonal Skills